CCThompson82/MLE_capstone/Capstone_report.md

 the time of submission.

-The clinical data set contains 22 features, of which several are irrelevant (e.g. all prostate cancer patients are 'male').
+The clinical data set contains 22 features, of which several are irrelevant (e.g. all PC patients are 'male').
 Of the features, three would be known at or very near the time of presentation: age, PSA test score, and Gleason score.
 One feature that would also be known but eliminated for ethical reasons is patient 'race'.
 While a higher proportion of Black or Afro-Caribbean men are